Inspiration to Fly

 However, while there’s a possibility they’ll dump stuff on horizontal spots even when they’re clear, they will definitely dump stuff in areas that are already junky.

 So the more messes I make myself, the more likely it is my rugrats will join in.

 14. Decluttering A Little Bit Here and There Can Dejunk Your Whole HOuse

-I remember the first ray of hope I saw when reading Flylady’s website.
+I remember the first ray of hope I saw when reading Flylady’s website / blog.
 She mentioned throwing away 27 things a day.
 Her “27-fling boogie.”

 27 things a day (or even 15 or 10) for a month adds up!